tinobragaa/eire-settlers/README.md

 - **Won't Have**: not a priority for this iteration

 ## Future Features
 A few features that could make the website even better are listed here.
-These features have been logged as Future Release in my [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).
+These features have been logged as "Future Release" in my [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).

 - **Dark Mode**
   - Introducing a dark mode option can enhance user experience by reducing eye strain and making the website more visually appealing in low-light environments.
 Users can switch between light and dark modes based on their preference.